 A change in the design process of power distribution networks is necessary with the increase in the number of on-chip power supplies.
 This paper addresses the analysis and simultaneous co-placement of on-chip power supplies and decoupling capacitors in high performance integrated circuits.
 The effectiveness of a decoupling capacitor depends strongly on the distance between that decoupling capacitor and the neighboring on-chip power supplies.
 A closed-form expression is provided to determine the effective impedance between two nodes in a uniform RL power distribution network.
 The effective region for decoupling capacitors and power supplies exhibits an elliptic shape.
 A closed-form expression to determine the long radius of this elliptic shape is also provided.
 The error of this closed-form expression as compared to SPICE is less than 5%.
-The validity of the proposed method of overlapping equipotential elliptic surfaces is verified with SPICE.
-The effective region of the decoupling capacitors is significantly affected by the transition time of the load current due to the resonance formed by the power grid inductance and decoupling capacitors.
+The validity of the proposed method

 Fig. 7.
 Effective region for multiple decoupling capacitors and power supplies.
-Four decoupling capacitors, $C_1$ , $C_2$ , $C_4$ , and $C_5$ , are located at the corners and one decoupling capacitor $C_3$ is located in the middle of the power distribution network.
+Four decoupling capacitors, C_1 , C_2 , C_4 , and C_5 , are located at the corners and one decoupling capacitor C_3 is located in the middle of the power distribution network.
 The four power supplies are placed between the decoupling capacitors.
-The rise and fall transition times are, respectively, a) 50 ps and 150 ps, and b) 200 ps and 600 ps.
+The rise and fall transition times are a) 50 ps and 150 ps, and b) 200 ps and 600 ps, respectively.